KTH-EXPECA/devdocs/docs/tutorials/adding_documentation.md

       - <pluginN>
     ```

-4. Finally, configure the plugin.
-: Follow the specific instructions for each plugin to configure it.
+4. Finally, configure the plugin; follow the specific instructions for each plugin to configure it.